dieideeistgut/rgb-milk/Readme.md

 ---

-Everything is buggy and alpha.
+~~Everything is buggy and alpha.
 IOS Build runs though - just not sending commands because i think i didn't use Angular calls but jQuery ones.
 Yes that's cheap n buggy but makes me able to use it locally on my raspberry to control my lightbars for the moment.

-Will be fixed.
+Will be fixed.~~

+* Changed stuff to use angular calls
+* Changed stuff to look useable
+* Changed localStorage methods so they become persistent on device
+* Added X-Origin stuff so it acually works
+* Updated images
+* Massive log-changes so debugging works with at least a bit of sense
+* Dim-Value now saved
+* Target-Value actually saved

 ---